dotdigitize/Proto-Conscious-AGI-Engine/README.md

 - **Operator Terminal**
   Inject energy into the field using `say <text>` and observe perturbation dynamics.

+- **Direct Communication Layer (NEW)**
+  A conversational interface that translates the *mathematical field state itself* into language, allowing the system to speak **as a function of its coherence**, not as a static chatbot.

 ---

 ## 🚀 Quick Start